What is a solar array?

 How do solar panels work?

-A solar panel unit is comprised of solar cells, usually either 60 or 72 of them.
+A solar panel unit consists of solar cells, usually 60 or 72 of them.
 As light hits a cell, electrons are separated from the cell’s silicon atoms.
 The electrons flow through the cell, and that action produces direct current (DC) electricity.
 The DC electricity output is then sent to an inverter, which converts it into alternating current (AC) electricity.
 AC electricity is the kind of electrical power that is used in homes, offices, etc.

 What happens next?
 Well in the case of solar power systems installed in a home, there are 3 options.
 The electricity can be used to either meet the home’s electricity needs, charge a battery storage unit, or sent to the power grid to be used by someone else.
 For more details, here’s a more in-depth look at how solar panels work in your home.